PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_link_aggregation_group.md

 ### Required

-- `description` (String) The Link Aggregation Group description.
+- `description` (String) A brief description of the LAG.
-- `interval` (String) Interval at which LACP packets are sent: fast/slow
+- `interval` (String) The LACP interval determines the frequency in which LACP control packets (LACP PDUs) are sent.
+If you specify fast, they are sent at 1 second intervals.
+If you specify slow, they are sent at 30 second intervals.

+    Enum: "fast" "slow"
-- `members` (List of String) List of member port identifiers.
-All members must have the same speed and media.
+- `members` (List of String) A list of port circuit IDs to include in the LAG.
+To be included in a LAG, the ports must be at the same site, in the same zone, and have the same speed and media.
-- `pop` (String) Point of presence.
+- `pop` (String) Point of presence in which the LAG should be located.

 ### Optional